 - Wish-Bone– The English believe this signifies good luck and they often make a wish as they break it into two.

-- Hecate’s Wheel– associated with the goddess Hecate in the Greek religion and tradition, the wheel symbolizes power, life, and It also represents the three aspects of the goddess which as a maiden, mother and crown.
+- Hecate’s Wheel– associated with the goddess Hecate in the Greek religion and tradition, the wheel symbolizes power, life.
+It also represents the three aspects of the goddess which as a maiden, mother and crown.
 This makes it popular among feminists.

-- Solar Cross– Cross with equal arms and a circle surrounding it.
-It is said to summon the power of the Sun and get rid of negative energy.
+- Solar or Sun Cross– Cross with equal arms and a circle surrounding it.
+It summon the power of the Sun and get rid of negative energy.

 There are numerous protection symbols from cultures all around the world.
-People use these symbols not only as jewelry (see protection amulets and protection talismans), but to also connect with the spirit on a deeper level.
-Many symbols are said to provide a greater understanding of the spiritual world as well as protection.
-Symbols of protection ascribe a layer of defense against supernatural and physical enemies, and they have proven both popular and effective and provide mental peace to the wearer.
-These symbols hold different meanings for each, based on culture and upbringing.
+People use a symbol not only as jewelry (see protection amulets and protection talismans), but to also connect with the spirit on a deeper level.
+Many provide a greater understanding of the spiritual world as well as protection.

 Protective Symbols ascribe a layer of defense against supernatural and physical enemies.
 They have proven both popular and effective and provide mental peace to the wearer.
 These symbols hold different meanings for each, based on culture.